maurinvolution/maurinvolution/README.md

 ---
 <!-- About me -->
 I am a full stack developer with more than 15 years of experience in the IT area.
-My main technologies at the moment are Mongo, Express, React and Node.js (1 year of experience).
+My main technologies at the moment are Mongo, Express, React and Node.js.
 Previously I have developed with PHP, MySQL and Apache (WAMP 8 years of experience).
 Areas of expertise: ERP & CRM healthcare systems, e-commerce, chatbot, stock control, commercial management.

 Feel free to contact me if you want!